MEP Valérie Hayer to be next Renew Europe leader

 Already a member?

-Dutch MEP Malik Azmani, the current interim president, was the other option for the post, but his candidacy has already been withdrawn after not getting enough support — clearing the way for Hayer to get the job.
+Dutch MEP Malik Azmani, the current interim president, was the other option for the post, but his candidacy failed to gain enough support — clearing the way for Hayer to get the job.

 A third name could have been put forward as a compromise, but the internal discussions went very "smoothly" and "without delay", a source familiar with the discussions told EUobserver.